 Many North Carolina and South Carolina laws on the books govern how personal injury lawsuits are conducted and paid out, even though the term “personal injury” covers a broad range of incidents.
 While specific laws may govern types of accidents, the two broad laws that encompass almost all accident injury claims are the statute of limitation regulations and the contributory negligence rule.

-North Carolina and South Carolina put a time limit on personal injury lawsuits.
+North and South Carolina put a time limit on personal injury lawsuits.
 In most situations, a victim only has three years from the date of the accident to file a legal claim seeking compensation.
 This statute of limitations covers accidents such as car crashes, slip and fall accidents, medical malpractice, personal property harm, and most negligence claims.

 In most instances, the clock starts ticking the day the accident happens.
 Sometimes, victims may not know if they’ve suffered an injury or complication.
 Under those circumstances, the clock starts ticking when the injury was discovered or should have been discovered.
 In medical malpractice claims, specifically, a claim needs to be filed within one year of the injury being discovered or should have reasonably been found, but no more than four years from the date of injury.